corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

         val partiallySignedTx = dummyTransactionWithParticipant(counterparty)
         val session = initiateFlow(counterparty)
         val fullySignedTx = subFlow(CollectSignaturesFlow(partiallySignedTx, listOf(session)))
-        // Determine which version of the flow that other side is using. return if (session.getCounterpartyFlowInfo().flowVersion == 1) {
+        // Determine which version of the flow the counterparty is using. return if (session.getCounterpartyFlowInfo().flowVersion == 1) {
-            // Use the old API if the other side is using the previous version of the flow. subFlow(FinalityFlow(fullySignedTx))
+            // Use the old API if the counterparty is using the previous version of the flow. subFlow(FinalityFlow(fullySignedTx))
         } else {
-            // Otherwise they're at least on version 2 and so we can send the finalised transaction on the existing session. subFlow(FinalityFlow(fullySignedTx, session))
+            // Otherwise they're at least on version 2 and so we can send the finalized transaction on the existing session. subFlow(FinalityFlow(fullySignedTx, session))
         }
     }